angulardart/site-angulardart/src/angular/guide/template-syntax.md

 _Interpolation_ is a convenient alternative to _property binding_ in many cases.

-When rendering data values as strings, there is no technical reason to prefer one form to the other.
+When rendering data values as strings, there is no technical reason to prefer one form to the other, but interpolation can be more readable.
-You lean toward readability, which tends to favor interpolation.
-You suggest establishing coding style rules and choosing the form that both conforms to the rules and feels most natural for the task at hand.
+We suggest establishing coding style rules and choosing the form that both conforms to the rules and feels most natural for the task at hand.

 When setting an element property to a non-string data value, you must use _property binding_.